top of page

 By adopting and implementing public policies that support school readiness programs and systems, we can create an Oklahoma where all children are safe, healthy, eager to learn, and ready to succeed by the time they enter school.

-Child care providers, parents and individuals involved in a child-serving organization are invited to join Oklahoma Partnership for School Readiness on Monday, April 15, 2024, for our third annual Invest N’ Kids Day (INK Day) at the Oklahoma capitol as we use our voice to ensure our state’s legislators know how important a quality early childhood education is to Oklahoma's young children and to the Oklahoma economy.
+Early childhood advocates, educators, parents, and individuals involved in child-serving organizations are invited to join with the Oklahoma Partnership for School Readiness on Thursday, April 9, 2026, for the fifth annual Invest N’ Kids Day (INK Day) at the Oklahoma Capitol.

 A stronger Oklahoma means supporting our youngest citizens.
 It’s time to Invest N Kids.